Stop looking outside yourself for how to run your business or career.

 Deeply feel and connect to your yearnings all the time, as a new way of being.
 Honor yourself by really feeling and experiencing them.
 Let yourself feel how much you want them, even as you’re currently taking steps toward them.
 Let them become inevitable.

-So you don’t ever live in a way that you aren’t bringing in your future.
-You don’t take actions that aren’t directly, fruitfully, joyfully linked to what you want and your expectation of getting it.
+Don’t take actions that aren’t directly, fruitfully, joyfully linked to what you want and your expectation of getting it.

 When you’re listening to what you want, you make brilliant business decisions.